hygieia/hygieia/collectors/cmdb/hpsm/README.md

 Copy this file to your server and launch it using:
 ```
-java -JAR github-collector.jar
+java -JAR hpsm-collector.jar
 ```

 ## application.properties

-You will need to provide an **application.properties** file that contains information about how to connect to the Dashboard MongoDB database instance, as well as properties the Github collector requires.
+You will need to provide an **application.properties** file that contains information about how to connect to the Dashboard MongoDB database instance, as well as properties the HPSM collector requires.
 See the Spring Boot [documentation](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config-application-property-files) for information about sourcing this properties file.

 ### Sample application.properties file